Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 They wrapped her head in duct tape and let her suffocate to death while her hands were tied behind her back.

-"She died a horrible, terrifying death that no one deserves," deputy prosecutor Barbara Mariani said in her opening statements, according to The Northwest Arkansas Democrat Gazette.
+"She died a horrible, terrifying death that no one deserves," deputy prosecutor Barbara Mariani said in her opening statements, according to the Northwest Arkansas Democrat-Gazette.
 "Beverly loved her life.
 The last thing Beverly experienced was unspeakable terror at that man's hands."

-Defense attorney Bill James argued in trial that Beverly was never abducted at all and had willingly gone with the couple as part of sexual “hook up.”
+Defense attorney Bill James argued in trial that Beverly was never abducted at all and had willingly gone with the couple as part of a sexual “hook up.”

 He claimed his client hadn’t even been home at the time Beverly died and suggested Beverly may have died during a consensual sex act with Lowery, painting her in his opening statements as a woman who was going through a mid-life crisis and was living “secret lives” others knew nothing about, the newspaper reports.